No Soft Treatment For Underage DUIs

 College students and high school students accused of drinking and driving do not get softer treatment.
 In fact, the alcohol threshold is lower for underage drivers.
 The best hope for avoiding a criminal record and retaining driving privileges is prompt attention by an experienced drunk driving defense lawyer.

 Our lawyers at David G. Moore, Attorney at Law, have represented under-21 drivers on OWI charges, minor in possession (MIP) and other alcohol-related offenses.
-We practice in Southwest Michigan and represent many college students of Western Michigan University, Kalamazoo College and surrounding schools.
+We practice in southwest Michigan and represent many college students.
 Contact our firm online for a free consultation.

 Under Michigan’s zero tolerance law, a driver under 21 years of age can be cited for a blood alcohol concentration (BAC) of .02 or greater.
 This essentially means any alcohol in one’s system — less than one beer.